 - BS 5410-1: 2019 (Code of practice for liquid fuel firing.
-Installations for space heating and hot water supply purposes for domestic buildings) - This standard covers domestic installations up to 70kW. - BS 5410-2: 2018 (Code of practice for liquid fuel firing.
-Nondomestic installations) - This standard should be followed with regard to installations with an output capacity in excess of 70kW. - Where the combined outputs of multiple appliances located together at a domestic dwelling exceed 70kW then then a dedicated plant room as specified in BS 5410-2 is recommended. - BS EN 12828 (Heating systems in buildings.
+Installations for space heating and hot water supply purposes for domestic buildings) - This standard covers domestic installations up to 70kW.
+BS 5410-2: 2018 (Code of practice for liquid fuel firing.
+Non- - domestic installations)

+This standard should be followed with regard to - This standard should be followed with regard to installations with an output capacity in excess of 70kW. - Where the combined outputs of multiple appliances located together at a domestic dwelling exceed 70kW then then a dedicated plant room as specified in BS 5410-2 is recommended. - BS EN 12828 (Heating systems in buildings.
 Design for water-based heating systems) - BS EN 12831-1 (Energy performance of buildings.
 Method for calculation of the design heat load)